The Serolsar Lake Trek is amongst the Himalayan treks you can do, even if you’re a complete newbie in the trekking environment.

-In summers the clear water of the Lake would be visible.
-But, at the time of winters, the frozen Lake will again leave you to say WOW.
+In summers, the clear water of the Lake would be visible.
+But, at the time of winter, the frozen Lake will again leave you to say WOW.

-Again, whether you will be able to do the snow trek in winters to Serolsar Lake would depend upon the amount of snow and weather conditions around that time.
+Ditto, whether you can do the snow trek in the wintertime to Serolsar Lake would depend upon the quantity of snow and weather circumstances throughout that period.

-The Lake is less in a circle shape & more of an oval.
+The Lake is less of a round shape & more of an oval shape.

 You can sit beside the Lake, but don’t throw anything into the Lake.
-Please try to keep the crystal Lake shine for the further coming visitors to acknowledge.
+Would you please keep crystal Lake shining for further visitors to acknowledge?

-The return route would be the same & you will end up consuming less time.
+The return route would be the same & you will consume less time.

-Try to match the timings as such that you end up reaching the starting point to watch the sunset.
-Both sunrise and sunset from behind the mountains give pleasure to the eyes & inner soul.
+Try to match the timings so that you reach the starting point to observe the sunset.
+Both sunrise and sunset from behind the mountains give delight to the eyes & inner soul.

-I hope that this post had helped you to gather the necessary info.
+I hope that this post has helped you to gather the necessary info.